 Check that the dried cranberries are sweetened with sugar and not apple juice.

-Make your freshly squeezed orange juice from fresh oranges.
+Make your lemon juice and lemon zest from fresh lemon.

-Most icing sugars are gluten free but some do contain wheat starch.
-This means you should check that your icing sugar is gluten free.
+Most icing sugars (powdered sugar) are gluten free, however some do contain wheat starch.
+This means you should check that your icing/powdered sugar is gluten free.

 Herbs and spices are naturally gluten free, however they can become contaminated during manufacturing processes.
 If you are highly sensitive to gluten, check the dried herbs and spices do not contain a warning for trace gluten.
 If you are just on the low FODMAP diet you do not need to worry about this.